 When a herder family moves, the ger can be taken down, folded, and placed on the back of a camel or yak in similar time.
 In the north, herders move with the seasons to fresh grazing pastures near rivers or ponds for the spring and summer and move up to the mountains for the fall and winter in the north.
 In the south where water is scarce, herders will move at least 20 times a year.

 The diet of Mongolian herders primarily consists of milk, yoghurt, cheese, and mutton.
 They sell dairy products and mutton at local markets, a major food source for town people.
-Herders need their animals to grow fat and strong on green summer pastures before the arrival of winter, when temperatures can fall to -40o C or colder.
+Herders need their animals to grow fat and strong on green summer pastures before the arrival of winter, when temperatures can fall to -40° C or colder.
 Knowledge of daily and seasonal weather patterns is critical for survival.
 This wisdom tells the herders when, where, and how fast to move their animals.
 If a summer drought continues into a cold snowy winter, termed a dzud, many animals will starve and die.
 This can be avoided if they collect winter hay but it is very difficult if they have several hundred animals.

 In recent years, Mongolian winters have grown warmer, heavy storm events have increased, and familiar weather cycles have altered.
 Warmer winters are slowing the growth of sheep’s wool.
 Heavy winter snow and ice storms cover pasture grasses so animals are unable to eat and quickly starve and die in the cold winter.
 Summers now present hotter days followed by colder, rainy days.
 Herders say the daylong “silky” rains of the past have changed to short, intense, cold rains that often contain hailstones.
 Hypothermia is no longer a threat exclusive only to winter.
 Children and animals can now succumb to sudden late afternoon cold rains while tending the animals during the summer.

-Read more case studies on climate change here.
+Read climate change case studies here.

 These changed, unpredictable weather patterns have disrupted the herders’ traditional knowledge of when to move their animals to new pastures, where the best pastures may be, and when to shear their sheep and goats.
 Herders say summer pasture grasses no longer grow.
 If they move the herds to mountain pastures before winter snows begin, water will be too scarce for the animals.
 If the herders shear the animals and a snow or hailstorm occurs, animals will die of hypothermia.
 Because of global climate change, Mongol herders can no longer safely predict monthly--even daily--weather patterns.